daliife/daliife/README.md

 ### Hello there, I'm David 👋.
 Welcome to my repository profile - [daliife](https://github.com/daliife)

-## I'm a Multimedia Engineer, Sound Technician and Musician
+## I'm a Multimedia Engineer, Sound Technician and Musician.

 - 💻 Web (mostly front) and videogame developer.
 - 🎮 Interested in videogames and immersive experiences.